EverestAPI/Everest/CONTRIBUTING.md

 - When using types or methods in an IL patch, they must be imported as a reference through `MonoModRule.Modder` or by association with an already imported type.

-- While in code mods it is often preferred to fail safe when patching, if an Everest patch does not work it should fail hard to prevent broken builds from reaching end-users.
+- While in code mods it is often preferred to fail safe when patching, if an Everest patch does not work, it should fail hard to prevent broken builds from reaching end-users.
 This means using `ILCursor.GotoNext` instead of `TryGotoNext` where possible, and implementing additional checks when `TryGotoNext` is necessary.

 - Primitive arrays and switch statements with more than 6 cases are not usable due to compiler optimizations.